mapr-demos/mapr-fuse-client-db-streams/README.md

 allows streams (as in MapR ES streams) to appear as directories of topics, thus allowing POSIX API access to the contents of the stream.

-By implementing a first prototype in Python as an overlay on top of either a FUSE or NFS mount of a MapR FS file system, we can prove out the concept and experiment with API changes in a relatively simple fashion without any changes to the current MapR FUSE client.
+By implementing a first prototype in Java as an overlay on top of either a FUSE or NFS mount of a MapR FS file system, we can prove out the concept and experiment with API changes in a relatively simple fashion without any changes to the current MapR FUSE client.